-MATH 508 RATIONAL NUMBERS & PROPORTIONAL REASONING - 3 semester hours

-This course examines elementary number theory including divisibility, primes, and composites, concepts of rational numbers, proportions, and computational algorithms in a problem-solving environment.
-Appropriate use of technology and manipulatives, NCTM-aligned teaching methodology, and multiple means of authentic assessment will be incorporated into this course that emphasizes the equity principle and the connections and representations standards.
+MATH 508 RATIONAL NUMBERS & PROPORTIONAL REASONING - 3 semester hours technology and manipulatives, NCTM-aligned teaching methodology, and multiple means of authentic assessment will be incorporated into this course that emphasizes the equity principle and the connections and representations standards.
 Content delivery will include student investigations and hands-on activities.